-Thankfully, the 3.3.11 update to Android Marketplace last month added this essential functionality – and it continues in the current version today.
-If you have not already changed settings to take advantage of app updates via wireless, read on for a simple guide.
+Thankfully, Google Play Store added this essential functionality – and it continues in the current version today.
+If you have not already changed settings to take advantage of app updates via wifi, read on for a simple guide.

-To Make Apps Update Via Wi-Fi Only – open the Market app then press the Menu button and then Settings.
-In the General Settings you should see the options below:
+Open the Google Play app then press the Menu button and then Settings.
+In the General Settings you should see options similar to those below:

 - Tick ‘Auto-update apps’ if you want apps to auto-update (recommended).

-- Tick ‘Update over Wi-Fi only’ to force apps to update over wireless only in future, not your mobile connection, thereby saving mobile data usage.
+- Select ‘Update over WiFi only’ to force apps to update over wifi in future, not your mobile connection, thereby saving mobile data usage.

 That’s it!
-From now on, updates to apps should never be downloaded unless you are connected to a wireless network – so they can’t use up your data allowance :-)
+From now on, updates to apps should never be downloaded unless you are connected to a wifi network – so they can’t use up your data allowance :-)

-Updated 2015: a reader noted that even if this setting is turned on, if you lose your wireless connection it can still be possible for some updates to be downloaded using your mobile data.
+A reader noted that even if this setting is turned on, if you lose your wireless connection it may still be possible for some updates to be downloaded using your mobile data…

 If you find this is a frequent problem (e.g. you always switch your phone on just before leaving the house), there are two solutions:

-1. Untick ‘Auto-update apps’ until you’re definitely in wifi range with a good signal then tick it and leave until all updates are complete then untick it again – this works but is not an elegant solution…
+1. Disable ‘Auto-update apps’ until you’re definitely in wifi range with a good signal (see how to improve Wifi speeds), then enable it and wait until all updates are completed.
+Then disable it again – this works but is not an elegant solution…

-2. Turn the phone on for longer (e.g. 15+ minutes) before you leave the house so that any updates found have time to fully download.
+2. Turn the phone on for longer (e.g. 15+ minutes) before you leave the house – so that any new updates found will have time to fully download and install.

 11 thoughts on “How To Make Android Apps Update Via WiFi Only”